-2022 Initiatives and Highlights
+2023 Initiatives and Highlights

 The City of Lenexa started the process to create a new Comprehensive Plan in mid-2021.
 Through surveys, online mapping tools and workshops, hundreds of Lenexa residents, business representatives, students, community leaders and other stakeholders provided their feedback on how Lenexa should grow and develop over the next 25 years.
-The Comprehensive Plan process will continue in 2022, with a final report expected to be ready late in the year.